osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 The OMF specification (located `here <http://omf-docs.osisoft.com/en/v1.0/>`_) is generic in that it does not specify a particular back-end system.

-This topic is a companion to the OMF specification which describes how OMF is interpreted by PI Server back-end system.

 Size Limits and Special Characters
 ----------------------------------